jacksontrieu/react-bulletproof-button/README.md

 # react-bulletproof-button
-React component that creates styled &lt;a> "bulletproof" email buttons that are compatible with a large list of email clients.
+React component that allows you design and create goregous email buttons that are compatible with modern email clients & Outlook 2007+.
 HTML output is based on [Campaign Monitor's "Bulletproof email buttons" concept](https://buttons.cm/).

 # Why Do I Need Bulletproof Buttons?